The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/3-server-basics-http-server.md

 ```

 {% hint style="warning" %}
 `res.end()` must be called for every request, on every code path.
+Try removing it to see what happens!

 If you forget to call it, the client will hang indefinitely waiting for a response.
 {% endhint %}

 <details>